1 Day Zooming through Zürich

 TO: Lindt Home of Chocolate (Schokoladenplatz 1, 8802 Kilchberg, Switzerland)

-TRANSPORTATION: Bürkliplatz stop → Kilchberg ZH, Lindt & Sprüngli stop (bus 165, 13 min, 11 stops, CHF 11.60)
+TRANSPORTATION: Bürkliplatz → Kilchberg ZH, Lindt & Sprüngli via bus 165 (13 min, 11 stops, CHF 11.60)

-Conveniently connected to other parts of the city, you’ll continue your adventure departing from the central street towards Lake Zürich via the trams or buses encompassing the area’s efficient public transport system.
+Conveniently connected to other parts of the city, continue your adventure departing from the central street towards Lake Zürich via the trams or buses encompassing the area’s efficient public transport system.

 Giant chocolate fountain at the Lindt Home of Chocolate in Zürich with visitors exploring the modern, spacious interior